-This is very short version of the official guide1, focused on using Raspberry Pi 2 (RPI) without attached monitor and keyboard.
+This is very short version of the official guide, focusing Raspberry Pi 2 (RPI2) without attached monitor and keyboard.
 It is need to be connected to the router though.

 - Raspberry Pi model 2

 - Wired connection to router